Democratic demands test Trump impeachment strategy | Federal News Network

 As the impeachment inquiry accelerates, the White House’s stonewalling appears likely to continue.

 “This is a hoax,” Trump said, immediately after professing his commitment to cooperation.
-He then launched into a diatribe on the impeachment inquiry, which has centered on his request for Ukraine’s president to assist in digging up dirt on former Vice President Joe Biden.
+He then launched into a diatribe on the impeachment inquiry, which has centered on his request in the July call for Ukraine’s president to assist in digging up dirt on former Vice President Joe Biden.
 “This is the greatest hoax.
 This is just a continuation of what’s been playing out since my election.”

 It’s part of an emerging political and legal strategy informed by Trump’s time in the two-year crucible of the special counsel’s Russia investigation.